First South West

-First South West is a bus company operating services in the English counties of Somerset and Cornwall.
+First South West is a bus company operating services in the English counties of Somerset, Cornwall and Devon.
 It is a subsidiary of FirstGroup.

-First South West includes the Kernow, Truronian, Adventures by Bus and Buses of Somerset brands.
+First South West includes the business areas previously operated under the Kernow, Adventures by Bus and Buses of Somerset brands, all of which are now operating under the main First Bus brand.
+Truronian continues to operate private-hire coach services under its separate existing branding.

 History

 First South West was known as 'First Devon & Cornwall' until 2015.
 This had been formed from two previous FirstGroup companies: Western National in Cornwall and south Devon, and Red Bus in north Devon.
 FirstGroup purchased independent Cornish operator Truronian in April 2008 and merged it into First Devon & Cornwall.
 First Somerset & Avon routes around Taunton and Bridgwater were transferred to First Devon & Cornwall in 2014 and rebranded as The Buses of Somerset.

 On 6 September 2015, the Plymouth, Dartmouth and Tavistock garages were taken over by Stagecoach South West.
 Torpoint depot is being used to store the unused members of the fleet.
 At the same time, First Devon & Cornwall changed their name to First South West to reflect their new area of operation which is only in Cornwall and south Somerset.

 In January 2020, Cornwall Council awarded the entire tendered bus network within the county to Plymouth Citybus, consisting of 73 routes.
 Kernow continues to operate their entire commercial network across Cornwall, including Tinner, University, Lizard and Coaster branded routes, as well as the 24, 27, 87 and 91.

 Commencing from May 2021, First South West launched a number of services under the 'Adventures by Bus' brand across Cornwall, Devon and Somerset.
 These services are operated commercially and include a number of services that were previously operated by Kernow under different circumstances.

+In December 2024, FirstGroup announced that they would be moving away from the majority of locally branded identities within their operating areas as the result of a brand re-focus.
+This included the Kernow and Buses of Somerset brands operated by First South West, with vehicles and other assets beginning a gradual re-branding process to incorporate the new brand identity.